oscdoctest/Qi-Docs/docs/indexes.rst

   }

-Events of type DerivedCompoundIndex are sorted first by Time and then by Recorded.
-Thus a collection of times would be sorted as follows:
+Events of type DerivedCompoundIndex are sorted first by the Time parameter and then by the Recorded parameter.
+A collection of times would be sorted as follows:

 +------------+----------------+-------------------+
 | **Time**   | **Recorded**   | **Measurement**   |